 The Canon TS-E 17mm f/4L Tilt-Shift Lens has a 6.5-degree tilt and a 12 mm shift.
 Its aspherical elements, combined with ultra-low dispersion and some procedures, help to reduce any type of aberration.

 Glare and reflections are reduced by the SWS surface and Super Spectra coating.
 It contains an inbuilt floating focusing system that produces high-quality images across the whole focus range.

-This model is not as common as the previous one, but they complement one other extremely well and can increase your real estate photography business income by producing great photos.
+This model is not as common as the previous one, but they complement one another extremely well and can increase your real estate photography business income by producing great photos.
 If you are serious about real estate photography, I would recommend purchasing and using both, depending on the situation.

 These models’ attributes complement one another.
 When you’re crammed into a tight space, a 24mm camera won’t be wide enough, which is when this 17mm lens comes in helpful.
-They are highly specialised lenses that are excellent for ensuring perspective control.
+They are highly specialized lenses that are excellent for ensuring perspective control.

 7. Tokina AT-C 17-35mm f/4 PRO FX

 At a focal length of 17 mm, the largest angle of 103.9 is possible, which is ideal for capturing a large area and fitting the entire room into the picture.
 The continuous f/4 aperture is accessible throughout the zoom range, allowing for photography even in low-light situations.

 It works with both Nikon and Canon cameras.